KQM-git/TCL/characters/geo/noelle.md

 * The shield damage from C4 is calculated using Noelle’s current attack at the moment the shield breaks.
 * When the shield breaks it creates enough hitlag that you can perform a Plunge attack if you jump at the correct time, however unless you purposefully break the shield it can be hard to time correctly.

 {% endtab %}

 {% tab title="Sweeping Time" %}
 Noelle infuses her sword with Geo energy greatly increasing the range of her normal attacks.

 * Converts her Normal Attacks from Physical to Geo, this infusion cannot be overridden by other sources.
-* Converts Noelle’s current total Def into Atk at a rate decided by talent level.
+* Converts Noelle’s current total DEF into ATK at a rate decided by talent level.
 * The skill and burst damage values apply to the first two hits in the animation when activating burst.

 | Effect | Talent 6% / Data |